ricardobgx/task-manager/auth-server/README.md

 ### Environment variables

-Please refer to the application and database README file to set the environment variables correctly.
+Please refer to the application (app folder) and database (db folder) README file to set the environment variables correctly.

 ## Run